• Skip to primary navigation

 What is red bean paste rice cake?

-This red bean glutinous rice cake recipe is a classic Hong Kong snack or street food.
-Also, it’s one of my favorite childhood snacks.
-Besides, this pan fried mochi with red bean paste called dou sa siu beng (豆沙燒餅) in Cantonese.
+This red bean paste rice cake recipe is a classic Hong Kong snack or street food.
+Also, it’s one of my favorite childhood snacks like curry fish balls radish, cheung fun, Chinese hot dog, soy sauce noodles, pork jerky and red bean mochi.
+In Cantonese, this pan fried mochi with red bean paste called dou sa siu beng (豆沙燒餅).

 Sticky rice cake is made of glutinous rice flour with a sweet filling.
 Most people like to use red bean paste, peanut butter or black sesame paste as the filling.
 It’s a kind of mochi.
-However, this pan fried mochi recipe is slightly different because the sticky rice cake is pan fried.
+However, this red bean paste sticky rice cake recipe is slightly different because the sticky rice cake is pan fried.

 What are the ingredients for red bean glutinous rice cake?

-The ingredients are glutinous rice flour, sugar, hot water, vegetable oil and red bean paste.
+In this red bean paste sticky rice cake recipe, the ingredients are glutinous rice flour, sugar, water, vegetable oil and red bean paste.

 sticky rice cake ingredients